vogulam2306/PYPI_template/README.md

-# IPYNBrenderer python package for project
+# PYPI python package for project